 We know that there is an inevitable rising demand for housing, transport, power, hospitals, and other significant infrastructure.
 Of course, for us in the coatings industry, this is good news.
 But, we also know that to be successful in fulfilling the development of such scale, safety and sustainability should be assured.

 Conventional building activities are carbon-intensive, and the construction environment is the biggest source of worldwide carbon emissions.
 Collectively, the build sector consumes about a third Earth’s natural resources, creating huge amounts of pollution and waste in the process.

 The challenge we are facing is definitely enormous – it is so big that not one single organization can provide an isolated solution.
 To this end, Omega Industries is with industry and academic partners in an attempt at developing more sustainable products and smarter processes, as well as to deliver energy-efficient structures.
 Additionally, we aim to stay focused on our initiative to help reduce carbon emission and to eliminate waste.

 Innovation for Change

 At Omega, we implement the 3R Program approach, which has the potential to vitally decrease negative effects in leftover wastes, while maximizing utilization efficiency.
 We reinforce this approach with our in-house Technical Department, which is a NATA Accredited Laboratory, run by qualified Phds, process engineers and chemical engineers who allow us to effectively to incorporate methods to our commercial painting projects.
 These methods have an “end game plan” to all our materials either recycle, reuse or recover paints.

 Carbon Emission Reduction

 As a build organization, we have dedicated ourselves to ensure that we will be able to cut our carbon footprint up to 60% by the year 2020.
 By the year 2050, we should be able to achieve our target of 90% carbon footprint reduction.
 We have been taking the initiative to take active steps in gaining our targets and thus, we work with government regulators and independent environmental organizations.
-We also put more investments in fuel-efficient fleet and made improvements to our processes and systems.
+We also put more investments in the fuel-efficient fleet and made improvements to our processes and systems.